 Course 3: Tuesday, 16, Wednesday, 17, Thursday, 18, Wednesday, 24, Thursday, 25 November

 This is an intermediate level course, scheduled over 4.5 days.
 Completion of Chemotherapy Module 1 or an approved equivalent is a pre-requisite.
 Previous chemotherapy administration experience will be an advantage.
 This course builds on the knowledge gained from Chemotherapy Nursing Module 1 (or equivalent).
 This program will benefit those nurses working in areas where chemotherapy is a major treatment modality.
 Content includes review of cancer cell biology, chemotherapy and targeted therapy mode of action, common toxicities and patient management.
-Formative and summative assessments are requirements of this program.

 RN/EN/ALLIED HEALTH ($198)